mayapruitt/A2_SwissPoster/readme.md

 Move your mouse over the big words to see a surprise!
 (This works on mobile as well yay! – Touch each word for the same effect.)

-If you want to run the project locally, follow the following steps:
+If you want to run the project locally, follow the steps below:

 1. Clone this github folder to your preferred location on your computer.
 2. Use the Terminal to cd to this project.